Arijit-Nath/Getting-and-Cleaning-Data/README.md

 	CodeBook.md ->	 Companion handbook which describes the variables and data, used in this project

-	Analysis.R ->	R script to process and prepare the tidy data set.
+	run_analysis.R -> R script to process and prepare the tidy data set.